-Services that are covered for you What you must pay when you get these services Vision care (continued) Routine vision exam Routine eyewear \$0 copay for 1 routine vision exam every year. \$125 plan coverage limit for eyewear, glasses and/or contact lenses every year unrelated to post-cataract surgery.
-Allowance can only be used on one date of service.
-Does not count toward out-of-pocket maximum.
-"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services Welcome to Medicare preventive visit In-Network: The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-In-Network: There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.